HappyNeuron Logo

 Words, Where Are You?

-In this exercise, the user must memorize words and their location on the grid.
-The user will then have to recall the words and their location on the grid.
+In this exercise, the user must memorize words and their locations on the grid and then recall them.

 Brain Areas Engaged